inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 Defined as simple Rust structs.
 Accessed using `Res`/`ResMut` parameters.

-A convenient way to initialize non-trivial resources is with `FromResources`:
+A good way to initialize your resources is with `FromResources`:

 ```rust
 struct MyFancyResource { /* stuff */ }